themue/site.themue.dev/content/post/2021-glengoyne-18yo.md

 On the finish, this whisky retains its warmth.
 Complex and persistent, but not too overpowering.
 This pleases.

 All in all, Glengoyne has succeeded in creating a nice and reasonably priced single malt with this 18 year old.
 It is certainly not a high end, but it is worth its price and the connoisseur receives a round drop for beautiful autumn evenings.
-With me, this malt has received 8 out of 10 points.
+With me, this malt has received **84/100** points.